Made With Respect support sustainable brands who care about people and our planet.

 - Exterior: Choice of genuine decommissioned British fire-hose or reclaimed printing blanket

-- Adjustable shoulder strap in genuine decommissioned British fire-hose
+- Adjustable shaped and padded shoulder strap in genuine decommissioned British fire-hose

 - Presented in a reclaimed military-grade parachute silk dust bag, reusable as a delicate-wash bag